-The LCD and keypad interface makes it easy to browse the menus and make the selections for the setup you need.
+The LCD and keypad interface make it easy to browse the menus and make the selections for the setup the user needs.
 When the unit is powered up in either the operating or the standby mode, press MENU/SEL on the keypad to enter a menu structure on the LCD.
-Use the and arrow buttons to select the menu item.
-Then press the MENU/SEL button to enter the setup screen.
+Use the 1 and 1 arrow buttons to select the menu item.
+Then press the MENU/SEL button to enter the menu.